swapgithub80/PokerCodeExercise/README.md

 Tools Used :

 VS2017 and ASP.Net 4.7.1 framework have been used to implement PokerHand Code Exercise.

-Model: Card.
-Common : CardDataValidations, PokerConstants.
+Technical Approach :

 Enums are used for Suit, Ranks and HandTypes.
-Business logic created for game analysis of two hands.

 Console App created to process a game.

+PokerHands Class file :The Business logic created for game analysis of two hands.

+THe model class Card converts the SystemCards T,J,Q,K,A to integer values when adding it to the cardlist for each player.

+The constants class has error messages, playernames and the winners messages.

+The carddatavalidation class has all the validations written for the application.

 Unit Tests
 Unit tests are available in the PokerGameConsoleApp project,